frankfarach/CV/CV.md

 ## Grant Funding

+R43 MH102900-01 Rozenblit (PI)
+01/03/14-12/31/15
+*Extending an Open-Source Integrated Data Management Platform to Anxiety Disorders*
+The project involves the development of free (open-source) software that can easily integrate various kinds of data from different studies to meet the data management needs of anxiety disorders researchers.
+Role: Co-Investigator

-R43 MH099826-01	Rozenblit (PI)
+R43 MH099826-02 Rozenblit (PI)
 12/13/12-11/30/14
 *A Model Integrated Data Management System for Multi-Disciplinary Autism Research*
 This project will empower autism investigators to make more effective use of interdisciplinary research data they collect, and to more efficiently exchange data with the scientific community.
-We will achieve this goal by creating free (open-source) software that can easily integrate various kinds of data from different studies; no such software currently exists.
-This software will allow researchers to optimize their use of scarce research dollars, and will help accelerate progress in understanding autism and other mental disorders.
 Role: Project Lead

 R01 MH066347-08S1	Zoellner (PI)
 07/19/12-05/31/13